A reader emailed us the other day asking “Can you write about emergency funds?”

 Aside: If you’re Canadian and thinking of opening a Tangerine account, please consider using this link with our Orange Key 34753654S1.
 You’ll get $50 if you do.

 To our American friends, you might want to check out your local credit union or online savings account.
-Current rates in the USA seem to be a surprisingly anemic 1.15%, but we can expect as the Fed continues to raise interest rates these savings accounts will also start yielding more.
+Current rates in the USA seem be hovering around 2%

 So that’s HISA-Hopping!
 Do any of you HISA-hop?
 If so, which banks do you use?